oVirt/ovirt-site/source/api/hostnetworkingapi.html.md

        is replaced by:
 ` `<host_nic>
-`   `<link href= "/ovirt-engine/api/hosts/{host:id}/nics/{nic:id}/networkconnections" rel="networkconnections"/>
+`   `<link href= "/ovirt-engine/api/hosts/{host:id}/nics/{nic:id}/networkattachments" rel="networkattachments"/>
 ` `</host_nic>

-The vlan devices will be hidden from the list of /api/hosts/{host:id}/nics and will be represented as a *networkconnection* element of the underlying nic.
+The vlan devices will be hidden from the list of /api/hosts/{host:id}/nics and will be represented as a *networkattachment* element of the underlying nic.

 *   Deprecated: /api/hosts/{host:id}/nics/setupnetworks